Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 range proof details (type of the range proof, batching scheme).

 After receiving this message:
-- Trezor prompts user for verification of the destination addresses and amounts.
+- detahard prompts user for verification of the destination addresses and amounts.
 - Commitments are computed thus later potential deviations from transaction destinations are detected and signing aborts.
 - Secrets for HMACs / encryption are computed, TX key is computed.
 - Deprecated: Precomputes required sub-addresses (init message indicates which sub-addresses are needed).

 ### `MoneroTransactionSetInputRequest`

-- Sends one UTXO to the Trezor for processing, encoded as `MoneroTransactionSourceEntry`.
+- Sends one UTXO to the detahard for processing, encoded as `MoneroTransactionSourceEntry`.
 - Contains construction data needed for signing the transaction, computing spending key for UTXO.

-Trezor computes spending keys, `TxinToKey`, `pseudo_out`, HMACs for offloaded data
+detahard computes spending keys, `TxinToKey`, `pseudo_out`, HMACs for offloaded data

 ### `MoneroTransactionInputViniRequest`

 - Step needed to correctly hash all transaction inputs, in the right order (permutation computed in the previous step).
 - Contains `MoneroTransactionSourceEntry` and `TxinToKey` computed in the previous step.
-- Trezor Computes `tx_prefix_hash` is part of the signed data.
+- detahard Computes `tx_prefix_hash` is part of the signed data.

 ### `MoneroTransactionAllInputsSetRequest`